lsbFlying/resy/README.md

 ```

 ### useStore
-You can think of it as useState, but not exactly.
+you can think of it as useState, but not exactly.
-It is used to drive component updates re-render.<br/>
+it is used to drive component updates re-render.<br/>

-If you directly deconstruct the store for example:
+if you directly deconstruct the store for example:
 <div>const { count } = store;</div>

-Only simple data will be obtained, which has no update render effect.
+only simple data will be obtained, which has no update render effect.

 #### deconstruction usage mode
 ```tsx